-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.10 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.10 Very lowVery high 5

-The political and security situation in Myanmar’s northern Kachin state and eastern Shan state is complex.
+The political and security situation in Myanmar’s Kachin and northern Shan states is complex.

 In Kachin, a 17-year ceasefire broke down in 2011, reigniting a decades-long conflict between the KIA and the Tatmadaw.
-While there has been limited active conflict and few armed clashes in Kachin since August 2018, seven years of conflict have resulted in humanitarian needs, with limited humanitarian access in the affected areas.
-In northern Shan state, intense fighting has taken place since January 2018 and has worsened since December 2020.
+While there has been limited active conflict and few armed clashes in Kachin since August 2018 till the 2021 coup, seven years of conflict have resulted in humanitarian needs, with limited humanitarian access in the affected areas.
+In northern Shan state, intense fighting has taken place since January 2018 and has worsened since December 2020 and since the coup.
 In Shan state, there are an estimated seven EAOs, 20 militia groups, and seven Border Guard Forces actively engaged in an armed independence movement, both between one another and against the Myanmar government.?

-Around 105,000 people are internally displaced across both states.
-In Kachin, 95,000 people have been living in IDP camps since 2011.
+Around 106,000 people are internally displaced across both states.
+In Kachin, 96,000 people have been living in IDP camps since 2011.
 At least 36% of IDPs across the state live in areas that are non-government controlled or contested.
-In northern Shan, displacement is often short term.
-34,600 people were temporarily displaced between January 2019–December 2020 because of active conflict – the majority were able to return to their place of origin within a few days.
-9,800 people are in protracted displacement and have been living in camp settings since 2011.
-In south and eastern Shan state, over 9,000 are displaced.?
+In northern Shan, over 9,500 are in protracted displacement.?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.